How to Schedule Your Jobs Accurately Using Milestone Dates

 Having a milestone schedule in words is good for showing the expected deadlines for your project.
 However, the information becomes easy to interpret if visually mapped.

-You can use calendar or Gantt charts to help you get a clear understanding of your project timeline.
+You can use a calendar or Gantt charts to help you get a clear understanding of your project timeline.
 Gantt chart will visually stack each milestone in one view such that you can see your project from initiation to completion at a glance.

 Keep it fun!

 Lest you forget, milestones are not part of the tasks that your team needs to complete.
 They are just markers.
-They do not take time to complete, instead they indicate when a phase/task in a project begins or ends.
+They do not take time to complete, instead, they indicate when a phase/task in a project begins or ends.

 So, why not take the opportunity to celebrate your team?

 We use cookies to improve user experience and analyze website traffic.
-By clicking “Accept“,
+By clicking “Accept“, you agree to our website's cookie use as described in our Cookie Policy.